Grace Episcopal Church

 Buildings and Grounds

-DISMISSAL Rev. Deb dismissed the meeting at 8:48 p.m.
+DISMISSAL Rev. Waslter dismissed the group and the meeting was adjourned at 8:47.

 Sarah Williams, Parish Administrator